atbcb/usab-uswds/_pages/av/report.md

     </figcaption>
 </figure>

-Dr. Cecilia Feeley, Transportation Autism Project Manager, and Andrea Lubin, Senior Researcher, at Rutgers University gave a presentation on their findings from a series of focus groups of adults with disabilities who took short autonomous shuttle rides.
+**Dr. Cecilia Feeley**, Transportation Autism Project Manager, and **Andrea Lubin**, Senior Researcher, at Rutgers University gave a presentation on their findings from a series of focus groups of adults with disabilities who took short autonomous shuttle rides.
 A core intent of this [research](https://cait.rutgers.edu/research/autonomous-vehicles-capturing-in-vehicle-experience-focus-group-follow-up-with-persons-with-autism-and-other-disabilities-at-the-2019-princeton-university-smartdrivingcar-summit/)  was to gather feedback and recommendations from persons with visual or cognitive disabilities.
 Conducted jointly by Rutgers University and Princeton University, the study convened four focus groups with a total of 21 participants.

 The majority of participants said that they do not use personal assistance for their current modes of transportation and would not need personal assistance using AVs, at least not in the long term.
 Some participants with developmental disabilities did say that they would like the option of having a family member accompany them on AV trips until they felt comfortable traveling independently using this new mode of transportation.
 Some participants who are blind or have low vision said that it would be helpful if assistance was always available to open and close vehicle doors, provide guidance to available seats, help with passenger bags, and secure wheelchairs or other mobility devices.